natashaclerkin/maisigh-MS4/README.md

 ### Site owner's goal:
 - Provide a professional, accessible and secure ecommerce site where users can find desired items.
-- Promote handcrafted, fashionable and sustainable Irish accessories online.
+- Promote handcrafted, fashionable and sustainable Irish jewellery online.
-- Earn profit by making a selection of handcrafted, sustainable Irish accessories available to users.
+- Earn profit by making a selection of handcrafted, sustainable Irish jewellery available to users.
 - Provide an enjoyable experience for users to encourage them to return to the site by featuring sitewide intuitive prompts.
 - Expand the Maisigh brand and customer base.